DJSchwartzLab/NICUmousemodel/README.md

 Files for manuscript.
-Most important files are MasterNICUMousemetaphlan_v3_KB.r and 2026_NICUMouseModelPooleddata.prism
+Most important files are MasterNICUMousemetaphlan_v3_KB.r and 2026_NICUMouseModelPooleddata.prism.
+Manuscript plus what is in this folder contains all relevant and necessary data to generate figures.